myllym/GET/README.md

-# spptest
+# GET

-An R library for spatial point pattern testing
+An R library for Global Envelope Tests

-spptest provides envelope and deviation tests for spatial point processes.
-The main motivation for a new package are the scalings for deviation tests and global envelope tests.

 ## Installation